opendatasoft/ods-documentation-explore-api/source/includes/common/oauth2.md

 * `refresh_token`: a refresh token that can be used to renew this bearer token when expired

 <aside>
-    Unlike the access token, that can be use any number of times until expiration, the refresh token doesn't expire but can only be used once
+    Unlike the access token, that can be used any number of times until expiration, the refresh token doesn't expire but can only be used once
 </aside>

 ## Using the bearer token